danilocastelhano1/carford/README.md

 ## Steps
+- rename .env-example to .env
 - run ```docker-compose up --build```

 Once the docker is running, you can test the API below

-### I'm sending an export of requestes from postman, file:
+### I'm sending an export of requests from postman, file:
 ```advice_health.postman_collection.json```
 just import to your postman and test API